gPROMS® Olefins is an advanced digital operations suite for online decision support of olefins plants.

-This helps to ensure that operators take informed operational decisions to maximise economic performance, and enhances operator understanding.
+This helps to ensure that operators take informed operational decisions to maximize economic performance, and enhances operator understanding.

 The architecture for a full implementation of gPROMS Olefins suite is shown below.
 The Coking Monitor, Cracking Monitor and Run Length Predictor twins are applied to each furnace (or each furnace cell, if necessary).

-The Furnace Section Optimiser aggregates information across the furnace bank to optimise the section as a whole.
+The Furnace Section Optimizer aggregates information across the furnace bank to optimize the section as a whole.

 Offline model construction, analysis and maintenance

-For offline model construction, analysis and maintenance, PSE supplies detailed olefins furnace models as an optional gPROMS Model Library for Olefins (gML Olefins) within gPROMS ProcessBuilder.
+For offline model construction, analysis and maintenance, PSE supplies detailed olefins furnace models as an optional gPROMS Model Library for Olefins (gML Olefins) within gPROMS Process.